 To apply, you must be a currently-enrolled, degree-seeking undergraduate UW-Eau Claire student.
 You must be in good academic standing and have a minimum cumulative GPA of 2.3.
 You may apply as a freshman, but you must have at least sophomore standing and have completed one semester of university-level Spanish by the time the program begins.
 This program is also open to non-UWEC students.
 Please note that in the case of a competitive selection process, priority will be given to UWEC students.

 COURSES/ COURSE EQUIVALENCIES

-All students will take the three-credit course "Advanced Travel Seminar: Women's Lives and Experiences in Nicaragua" (WMNS 422, GE-IIIG) taught by UW-Eau Claire professors Rose-Marie Avin and Meghan Mehlos.
+All students will take the three-credit course "Advanced Travel Seminar: Women's Lives and Experiences in Nicaragua" (WMNS 422, GE-IIIG) taught by UW-Eau Claire professors Dr. Analisa DeGrave and Meghan Mehlos.
 This course fulfills three credits of Foreign Culture requirement.
 Note: Students earning a B.A., B.F.A. or B.M degree in the College of Arts & Sciences cannot use study abroad to fulfill their foreign language/foreign culture requirement.
 See the university catalog for details.

-If students would like to use this experience as part of the LAS and/or Spanish immersion requirement, please meet with your adviser and Dr. Analisa De Grave.
+If students would like to use this experience as part of the LAS immersion requirement, please meet with your adviser and Dr. Analisa DeGrave.
 There are opportunities to participate in an internship for 3 weeks after the program to complete the 6 week immersion requirement.

 The tentative program dates are January 2-21, 2016.